How case examiners decide there is a case to answer

 If they decide that there isn’t enough evidence to make it a realistic possibility that the Fitness to Practise Committee would decide that the incidents or issues did happen, they won’t find a case to answer.

-Considering whether the nurse or midwife’s fitness to practise may be currently impairedBack to top
+Considering whether the nurse, midwife or nursing associate’s fitness to practise may be currently impairedBack to top

-Case examiners have to consider whether there’s a realistic possibility that the Fitness to Practise Committee would decide that the nurse or midwife’s fitness to practise is currently impaired.
+Case examiners have to consider whether there’s a realistic possibility that the Fitness to Practise Committee would decide that the nurse, midwife or nursing associate’s fitness to practise is currently impaired.

 When making their decision, case examiners ask themselves two questions.

-- Is the nurse or midwife currently a risk to the health, safety or wellbeing of the public, meaning their practice needs to be restricted in some way?
+- Is the nurse, midwife or nursing associate currently a risk to the health, safety or wellbeing of the public, meaning their practice needs to be restricted in some way?

-- If not, is it a realistic possibility that the Fitness to Practise Committee would need to take restrictive action to promote public confidence or professional standards for nurses and midwives?
+- If not, is it a realistic possibility that the Fitness to Practise Committee would need to take restrictive action to promote public confidence or professional standards for nurses, midwives and nursing associates?

 How case examiners assess risk to patients or members of the public

-Case examiners will look at how much risk of harm to patients was caused by the nurse or midwife in the past.
+Case examiners will look at how much risk of harm to patients was caused by the nurse, midwife or nursing associate in the past.
 They’ll also ask how serious the possible harm was, and whether there would be similar risks if the incidents or issues happened again.

-Case examiners will consider our guidance on remediation and insight when deciding whether there’s a realistic possibility of the issues or incidents happening again.
+Case examiners will consider our guidance on insight and strengthened practice when deciding whether there’s a realistic possibility of the issues or incidents happening again.
 Important questions to ask in this case include:

-- will it be easy for the nurse or midwife to remedy the concerns that led to their fitness to practise concerns?
+- will it be easy for the nurse, midwife or nursing associate to address the concerns that led to their fitness to practise concerns?

 - how much insight have they shown?

-- what steps have they taken to remedy the failings?
+- what steps have they taken to address the failings?

 - what is the risk of the failings happening again?

-We should try to avoid sending cases to the Fitness to Practise Committee if the nurse or midwife accepts our concerns, and they can be remedied.
+We should try to avoid sending cases to the Fitness to Practise Committee if the nurse, midwife or nursing associate accepts our concerns, and they can be addressed.

-Where there’s no dispute about the facts, we think the best way of dealing with cases about clinical incidents, or areas of practice that cause risk, is usually for the nurse or midwife to accept the concerns in the case and look at how this can be remedied.
+Where there’s no dispute about the facts, we think the best way of dealing with cases about clinical incidents, or areas of practice that cause risk, is usually for the nurse, midwife or nursing associate to accept the concerns in the case and look at how this can be addressed.

-Case examiners can recommend undertakings for us to agree with the nurse or midwife which should address the problems raised in their practice.
+Case examiners can recommend undertakings for us to agree with the nurse, midwife or nursing associate which should address the problems raised in their practice.

 How case examiners approach public confidence and professional standardsBack to top

-We need to make sure that only the most serious cases that haven’t been remedied go through to the Fitness to Practise Committee at the end of an investigation.
-If a nurse or midwife poses no risk to the safe care of patients, they will only have a case to answer if there may be a need for the Committee to take restrictive regulatory action to promote and maintain professional standards, or public confidence in nurses and midwives.
+We need to make sure that only the most serious cases where the concerns haven’t been addressed go through to the Fitness to Practise Committee at the end of an investigation.
+If a nurse, midwife or nursing associate poses no risk to the safe care of patients, they will only have a case to answer if there may be a need for the Committee to take restrictive regulatory action to promote and maintain professional standards, or public confidence in nurses, midwives and nursing associates.

-This means case examiners won’t send cases where there’s no risk to patients or service users to the Committee unless the nurse or midwife’s right to practise may need to be restricted (including temporary or permanent removal from the register) because their past conduct raises fundamental concerns about their trustworthiness as a registered professional.
+This means case examiners won’t send cases where there’s no risk to patients or service users to the Committee unless the nurse, midwife or nursing associate’s right to practise may need to be restricted (including temporary or permanent removal from the register) because their past conduct raises fundamental concerns about their trustworthiness as a registered professional.

 What do cases that may need restrictive action look like?

-It will be more difficult to remedy concerns about past clinical incidents and there may be a need for restrictive action, if the evidence about the incident shows there’s an underlying concern about the nurse or midwife’s attitude towards people in their care.
+It will be more difficult to address concerns about past clinical incidents and there may be a need for restrictive action, if the evidence about the incident shows there’s an underlying concern about the nurse, midwife or nursing associate’s attitude towards people in their care.
 We explain more about what this might look like in our seriousness guidance.

 Restrictive action may also be needed to promote and maintain public confidence or professional standards where there is a concern about professionalism, which could include, among other things, dishonesty, bullying or harassment.

-Away from work, concerns about professionalism could also follow if the nurse or midwife has been convicted of a specified offence, or received a sentence of imprisonment.
+Away from work, concerns about professionalism could also follow if the nurse, midwife or nursing associate has been convicted of a specified offence, or received a sentence of imprisonment.

 The value of reflection and insight

-When making decisions about whether there is a case to answer where the concerns may be difficult to remedy, case examiners pay close attention to our guidance on remediation.
+When making decisions about whether there is a case to answer where the concerns may be difficult to address, case examiners pay close attention to our guidance on insight and strengthened practice.

-They take into account the quality of the nurse or midwife’s reflection, the steps they have taken to try and remedy the concerns, and what the evidence tells them about how likely they would be to repeat the conduct.
+They take into account the quality of the nurse, midwife or nursing associate’s reflection, the steps they have taken to try and address the concerns, and what the evidence tells them about how likely they would be to repeat the conduct.

 No case to answer and warnings

-Case examiners may decide that the nurse or midwife does not have a case to answer where there is a serious concern that has the potential to impair their fitness to practise but there is no realistic prospect of such a finding because of the quality of their reflection and insight.
+Case examiners may decide that the nurse, midwife or nursing associate does not have a case to answer where there is a serious concern that has the potential to impair their fitness to practise but there is no realistic prospect of such a finding because of the quality of their reflection and insight.

-We explain when case examiners may issue a warning to the nurse or midwife after they’ve decided there’s no case to answer in our guidance on warnings.
+We explain when case examiners may issue a warning to the nurse, midwife or nursing associate after they’ve decided there’s no case to answer in our guidance on warnings.